-IdenTrust shall take appropriate administrative and disciplinary actions against personnel who have performed actions involving IdenTrust or its repository not authorized in the ACES CP, this ACES CPS, the ACES MOA, or other procedures published by the GSA.
+IdenTrust shall take appropriate administrative and disciplinary actions against personnel who have performed actions involving IdenTrust or its repository not authorized in the ACES CP, this ACES CPS, or the ACES MOA.

 5.3.7 Independent Contractor Requirements

 Persons and legal entities, if any, contracted by IdenTrust to perform functions for IdenTrust pertaining to the ACES CP and this ACES CPS shall meet applicable requirements set forth in the ACES CP, this ACES CPS, SSP, and ACES MOA as determined by the GSA.